 - Drug Court offenders, who often turn to alcohol once they are being actively tested for drugs.

-- Individuals with alcohol-addiction issues.
+- Individuals with alcohol-dependency issues.

-Do Alphabiolabs fit the SCRAM CAM® bracelet?
+Does AlphaBiolabs fit the SCRAM CAM® bracelet?

-What anti-tamper technology does the bracelet have?
+What anti-tamper technology does the SCRAM CAM® bracelet have?

 Temperature sensors and an infrared sensor measure the reflective quality of the skin to ensure the bracelet is in place and that nothing has been placed between the skin and the bracelet in an attempt to obstruct the alcohol testing.

 How long do participants wear the SCRAM CAM® bracelet?